Ashnaa22/IEEE-LAUNCHPAD/README.md

 ### About Me

 > I'm a Computer Science and Engineering graduate proficient in Python, with a strong interest in backend development using Django.
-My skills  spans full-stack development, including HTML, CSS, and MySQL.
+My skills  spans  HTML, CSS, and MySQL.
 I have a solid foundation in python and have honed my skills through internships and personal projects.I am also knowledgeable in programming languages like Java and C. I am committed to leveraging my technical abilities to develop robust and efficient web applications.
 ---

 ## My Projects